ForbesLindesay/http-basic/README.md

 `getResponse` should call the callback with an optional error and either `null` or a cached response object, depending on whether the url can be found in the cache.
 Only `GET`s are cached.

 `setResponse` should just swallow any errors it has (or resport them using `console.warn`).

+`invalidateResponse` should call the callback with an optional error if it is unable to invalidate a response.

 A cache may also define any of the methods from `lib/cache-utils.js` to override behaviour for what gets cached.
 It is currently still only possible to cache "get" requests, although this could be changed.